benjaminmoon/benjaminmoon.github.io/_cv/2018-Attenborough-documentary.md

 {% include video id="0te9B7Pjx9o" provider="youtube" %}

-The programme itself was broadcast on [7 January 2018](_posts/ichthyosaurs/attenborough-and-the-sea-dragon/) and followed the discovery of an ichthyosaur at Lyme Regis and David learning more about it and the environment in which it lived.
+The programme was broadcast on [7 January 2018](_posts/ichthyosaurs/attenborough-and-the-sea-dragon/) and followed the discovery of an ichthyosaur at Lyme Regis and David learning more about it and the environment in which it lived.